 Step 4: Florida Marijuana Card

 Once you and your physician agree on a course of treatment for your medical condition, you will need to register with the state of Florida and receive an ID card.
-However, in Florida, your physician will actually be the one to start the registration process with the Medical Marijuana Use Registry for you.
+Your physician will handle the paperwork for registration in the Medical Marijuana Use Registry.

 Obtain your medicine

 Florida residents can obtain cannabis exclusively at one of the 122 Medical Marijuana Treatment Centers (MMTC) across Florida.
 Visit the Florida Department of Health’s Office of Medical Marijuana Use (OMMU) website for a full list of treatment centers.
 If you do not have an MMTC near you, contact the closest center for delivery options.

 Currently, only medical marijuana is legal in Florida, which means that you cannot dispense or sell your purchased marijuana to anyone.
 Additionally, you will only be able to possess up to three 70-day supplies or up to four ounces of herbal cannabis.
 It is still illegal to grow your plants at home.